brauliom01/FinalCPSC431/README.md

 - Step 2: Run Xampp and ensure MySQL and Apache are running
 - Step 3: Open any browser and enter "http://localhost/431Final_chavezdustinmartinbraulio/home.html"
 *To see new list added you must refresh the page
-- Some Lists have been added to show that it works
 -------------------------------------------------------------------------------